Parent-Infant Attachment Groups (ACORN)

 The Volunteers and students involved in the Acorn Parent-Infant Attachment Groups will work alongside the multidisciplinary Acorn team including the Dance Worker, Infant Mental Health Specialist and Family Support Worker, to ensure the effective delivery of the Acorn Parent-Infant Attachment programs.
 Volunteers play a pivotal role in supporting parents and their infants in a range of activities within the Acorn group and will assist with the organisation of the group environment before, during and after the sessions.

-We currently looking for volunteers for the following groups: Little Oaks at Mt Barker (Thursday 9am -12 noon), Cowandilla (Friday 9am - 1pm) and Aldinga (Tuesday 9am - 1pm) sites.
+We currently looking for volunteers for the following groups: Mt Barker (Tuesday 9.30 -1.30pm), and Aldinga (Tuesday 9am - 1pm) sites.

 This volunteering and student placement opportunity is ideal for people who may be looking for experience in working alongside mothers and babies, and have an affinity for working with vulnerable populations.
 Our valued volunteers come from a range of backgrounds, and we provide placement opportunities to students from a range of courses including Social Work, Counseling and Community Services.